NNPDF/nnpdf/doc/sphinx/source/tutorials/thcov_tutorial.rst

 Example runcard
 ---------------
-The following is an example runcard for an NLO NNPDF3.1 style fit with a 3 point theory covmat.
+The following is an example runcard for an NLO NNPDF3.1-style fit with a 3 point theory covmat.
 It can be found `here <https://github.com/NNPDF/nnpdf/tree/master/validphys2/examples>`_.

 .. code:: yaml